Taking great selfies looks so simple. Of course, that just makes it more frustrating when you can’t get it right.

 To play it safer and avoid shadows altogether, we again recommend you face directly towards the source of light.
 This is the easiest way to get bright, clear lighting, and nobody wants a great big shadow obscuring their face.
 Shudder.

-2. Set the mood with the perfect pose
+2. Set the mood with perfect selfie poses

-Make no mistake, the mood of your selfie completely depends on the pose you’re striking.
-You might be feeling happy, serious, thoughtful or just plain silly, it all comes across in your pose, which perhaps makes this the most important part of your selfie.
+Make no mistake, selfie poses seriously impact the mood and tone of photos of yourself.
+You might be feeling happy, serious, thoughtful or just plain silly, it all comes across in your selfie pose and expressions - so this is an important thing to master when learning how to take a good selfie.

 3. Capture a great angle